superduper-io/superduper/README.md

 # License 📜

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
-It is distributed under the terms of the Apache License Version 2.0.
-Any contribution made to this project will be licensed under the Apache License Version 2.0.
+It is distributed under the terms of the AGPL (Affero GPLv3 Public License).
+Any contribution made to this project will be subject to the same provisions.